singularopticsgroup/BinaryComplexAmplitudeApp/README.md

 * The Digital Micromirror Device with a ViALUX motherboard and **the ViALUX alp4.4 dll drivers** available at https://www.vialux.de/de/download.html.

 ## Installation
 Install the app directly using the BinaryComplexAmplitudeApp.mlappinstall file, to make it avaialable as an internal Matlab app.
-The BinaryComplexAmplitudeApp.mlappinstall file is available in Binary Complex Amplitude App folder.
+The BinaryComplexAmplitudeApp.mlappinstall file is available in src folder.

 ## Usage